pgRouting/pgrouting/dev/en/_sources/src/withPoints/doc/pgr_withPoints.txt

 .. index::
-    single: withPoints(Many to One) -- proposed in V2.2
+    single: withPoints(Many to One) - Proposed

 Many to One
 .....................................................................